zilverline/sequent/docs/docs/concepts/aggregate-repository.md

 # or multiple in single call
 Sequent.aggregate_repository.load_aggregate(['65432', '23456'], Invoice)

+# load an aggregate up to a certain point in time by adding load_until named parameter
+Sequent.aggregate_repository.load_aggregate(['23456'], Invoice, load_until: Time.now - 1.day)
 ```

-The last parameter, the type of AggregateRoot, is optional.
+The second parameter, the type of AggregateRoot, is optional.
 If given
 it will fail if the type of the loaded AggregateRoot differs.

 ## Check if AggregateRoots exists